NathanCK/GWC-Intermediate-Week6/README.md

 ## More Python
 ### Python Dictionaries

 Last week we learnt how to write our own module, and how we can apply it to simple user interface for Chatbot.
+Today, we start learning a new data structure, dictionaries!

+A dictionary is a collection of data which is unordered, changeable and indexed.
+In Python dictionaries are written with curly brackets, and they have keys and values.

+* Take a look at the following code and think what it should return: person =	{
+    "name": "Cindy",
+    "age": 20,
+    "pet": "cat"
+  }
+  print(person)

+Now open your IDLE, create a new file and run the above code.
+Does the result match with what you think?
+Ask TAs for explanations and make sure you understand before going further.